Business Acquisition Lenders Canada | 7 Park Avenue Financial

 In some cases, purchasers might look at a franchise financing requirement or tailored accounts receivable financing.

-For transactions where cash flow fluctuates in a company, consider the necessity of a business line of credit for day-to-day operations post-acquisition.
+For transactions where a company's cash flow fluctuates, consider whether a business line of credit is necessary for day-to-day operations post-acquisition.

 Financing based on the assets of the business you're acquiring is a common method to fund your purchase.